 1. Longer pump time than the Motif Luna

-Okay, so the Spectra is faster than the Medela, but personally it does take a bit longer to pump with this pump vs the Motif that I was using.
+Okay, so the Spectra is faster than the Medela, but personally it does take a bit longer to pump with this pump vs the Motif that I used with my second baby.

 2. You have to stay plugged in